Here is a summary of the four market valuation indicators I updated at the beginning of the month.

 I've plotted the S&P regression data as an area chart type rather than a line to make the comparisons a bit easier to read.
 It also reinforces the difference between the line charts — which are simple ratios — and the regression series, which measures the distance from an exponential regression on a log chart.

 The chart below differs from the one above in that the two valuation ratios (P/E and Q) are adjusted to their geometric mean rather than their arithmetic mean (which is what most people think of as the "average").
 The geometric mean increases our attention to outliers.
-In my view, the first chart does a satisfactory job of illustrating these four approaches to market valuation, but I've included the geometric variant as an interesting alternative view for the two P/Es and Q. In this chart the range of overvaluation would be in the range of 77% to 110%, up from last month's 73% to 105%.
+In my view, the first chart does a satisfactory job of illustrating these four approaches to market valuation, but I've included the geometric variant as an interesting alternative view for the two P/Es and Q. In this chart the range of overvaluation would be in the range of 75% to 109%, down from last month's 77% to 110%.

 The Average of the Four Valuation Indicators

 The next chart gives a simplified summary of valuations by plotting the average of the four arithmetic series (the first chart above) along with the standard deviations above and below the mean.

 Here is the same chart, this time with the geometric mean and deviations.
-The latest value of 86%, down from 89% last month but still above the two standard deviation and the second highest level outside 46 months during the Tech Bubble from September 1997 to July 2001.
+The latest value of 89%, down from 90% last month but still above two standard deviation and the second highest level outside 46 months during the Tech Bubble from September 1997 to July 2001.